Therapy for Professional Stress

 • Clarifying which expectations are internal versus external

-• Addressing perfectionism, imposter syndrome, and over-responsibility
+• Addressing perfectionism, imposter feelings, and chronic self-criticism

 • Building boundaries that are realistic rather than idealized